Rethinking Software Misconfigurations in the Real World: An Empirical Study and Literature Analysis: Conclusion

 \section{Conclusion}

-In this study, we conducted an empirical study on real-world configuration errors and literature review on software misconfigurations.
-First, we built a misconfiguration dataset of 823 cases collected from publicly accessible online platforms and made it publicly available.
-By inspecting each case, we summarized four types of root cause, i.e., constraint violation, resource unavailability, component-dependency error, and misunderstanding of configuration effects.
-We elaborated each root cause with real-world cases.
-Second, we systematically reviewed the research papers on misconfiguration troubleshooting published over the past two decades.
-We found that researchers are faced with several challenges, such as the lack of ground truth datasets and open source tools, the requirement of manual intervention, and the deficiency on taxonomy of misconfiguration.
-We believe that this study can help researchers, users, and developers better understand the configuration errors in practice and bridge the gaps among the configuration process phases.
+In this study, we conducted an empirical study on real-world configuration errors and literature analysis on software misconfigurations.
+First, we constructed a real-world misconfiguration dataset, consisting of 772 misconfiguration issues collected from online platforms.
+By manually analyzing each case and performing cross-validation, We summarized the root causes of misconfigurations into four types, i.e., constraint violation, resource unavailability, component integration error, and configuration semantic misinterpretation.
+We clearly defined each type of root cause and classified them into several subtypes to assist misconfiguration diagnosis.
+Second, we systematically reviewed the research papers on misconfiguration troubleshooting published during the past two decades to investigate whether existing tools can effectively address real-world configuration issues.
+We found that despite research progress, users still face many challenges in diagnosing software misconfigurations, especially the lack of practical tools that can be adopted directly.
+We analyzed the trends of existing literature on misconfiguration troubleshooting, summarized the challenges faced by users, and highlighted the suggestions for mitigating and diagnosing misconfigurations.
+We released the dataset for follow-up research.
+We believe that this paper can benefit researchers, developers, and users in the field of software misconfigurations.